 5- yarn has lesser elongation than thread.

-6- yarn is produced by the spinning of textile fibres while the thread is produced by twisting two or more plies of yarn together.
+6- yarn is produced by the spinning of textile fibres while thread is produced by twisting two or more plies of yarn together.

-The appearance of yarn is judged visually by naked eyes.
+The appearance of yarn is judged visually by the naked eyes.
 It also plays a decisive role in the evaluation of yarn quality.
 An appearance board winder is used to see the appearance of yarn.
 This board has black colour on one side and white colour in another side.
 The yarn is wrapped onto the board with the help of board winding machine in such a way that yarn coils should not be overlapped to each other.
-Now the various type of defects is observed.
+Now various type of defects is observed.

 The linear density of yarn:

 The linear density of yarn expresses the fineness of yarn.
-It is a number which indicates the length per unit weight or weight per unit length of yarn.
+It is a number that indicates the length per unit weight or weight per unit length of yarn.
 There are two systems of expressing linear density or fineness of yarn.

 · Direct system:

 In this system, length remains constant and weight varies according to the fineness of yarn.
-Tex, denier are the examples of this system.
+Tex, denier are examples of this system.

 · Indirect system: